Your Consumer Rights in Singapore and How to Get Recourse

 - Any ancillary order necessary to give effect to any order made by the tribunal

-If you sue for unfair practice in other courts, such as the District, Magistrates’ or High courts, you could get the following remedies:
+If you sue for unfair practice in other courts, such as the District Court, Magistrates’ Court or General Division of the High Court, you could get the following remedies:

 - An order for restitution of any money, property or other payments that you gave to the supplier,